 Expansion in trade is what matters for economic development.
-If exports decrease, imports have to decrease at some point too.
+If exports decrease, imports must decrease at some point too.
 This is because countries cannot run trade deficits forever.
 Trade deficit means that the value of imports is larger than the value of exports.
 Foreign countries (or the international capital market) would not be willing to finance this trade deficit forever.
 Persistent trade deficits contributed to the economic crisis that gripped many African countries in the 1980s.
-The International Monetary Fund and the World Bank were instrumental in "restructuring the economy".
+The International Monetary Fund (IMF) and the World Bank were instrumental in "restructuring the economy".
 Many of the trade restrictions were lifted.

-8. World Market Prices and Terms of Trade
+8. World market prices and terms of trade